thunderrabbit/barefoot_rob/content/events/2022/07/30eight-kilometer-barefoot-walk-8km-to-the-beach-for-sunset.en.md

 Beach:

-While alcohol and BBQ are not allowed on beach, we can chill on the beach as we watch the sun set.
+While alcohol is not allowed on beach, we can chill on the beach as we watch the sun set.
 Feel free to bring food for after our walk.